dylanfprice/hutmap/README.md

 ## Install Dependencies ##

 First, make sure you have [Python](http://www.python.org) installed.
 I'm using Python 2.6.
+Note that this Python installation is only used for running the build script and the like, and not for running the code.
+Vagrant will provision a separate Python install for the development vm that runs the code.

-Install [Vagrant](http://www.vagrantup.com).
+Next install [Vagrant](http://www.vagrantup.com).
 Vagrant requires both [Ruby](http://www.ruby-lang.org) and [VirtualBox](https://www.virtualbox.org),
-I'm not sure if the installer installs these for you or not.
+I'm not sure if the installer installs these for you or not so you may need to install those first.

 Finally, grab [Google Closure](https://developers.google.com/closure/), the Closure Compiler, and the Closure Templates Library: